Gov. Jared Polis Expresses Support For Efforts To Name Camp Amache A National Park

 DENVER (CBS4) – Gov. Jared Polis threw his support behind an effort to designate a former Japanese internment camp in Colorado as a national park.
 Camp Amache is found near Grenada, in southeastern Colorado.

-Polis sent a letter expressing his support to the National Park Service.READ MORE: Caught On Video: School Bus Driver Admits Slapping 10-Year-Old Girl In Dispute Over Face Mask
+Polis sent a letter expressing his support to the National Park Service.READ MORE: Firefighters Respond To 'Downed Paddleboarder' At Big Soda Lake

 Over the last several weeks, lawmakers representing Colorado are pushing for a bill to make the camp’s history more visible to the general public.
 U.S. Sens.
 Michael Bennet and John Hickenlooper and Reps.
 Ken Buck and Joe Neguse introduced the Amache National Historic Act to make sure the camp is more than a footnote in history.